scriptituk/tv-test-card-maker/README-beta.md

 ## Graphical user interface

-There isn’t one but the TCM CLI lends itself to be GUI driven easily.
+There isn’t one but TCM lends itself to be GUI-driven easily.

 ### FML Test Card Maker

-A neat freeware GUI test card maker exists called CardMaker for Windows.
+A neat freeware GUI test card maker for Windows exists called CardMaker by FML.
 Although old and unmaintained it still works well.
-Indeed it is so good that it is worth a plug here:
+Indeed it is so useful that it deserves a mention here:

 <details><summary>CardMaker</summary>
 <a name='cardmaker'></a>